 In the YouTube universe, the genre of “edutainment” is experiencing exponential growth.
-There is considerable demand not only for new, high quality original content but there is also a blended insatiable desire for knowledge in a very digestible form.
+There is considerable demand not only for new, high quality original content, but there is also a blended insatiable desire for knowledge in a very easily digestible form.
 Channels such as The Great War, or AlternateHistoryHub are prime examples of those who have pioneered this approach on YouTube.
 When it comes to the vast sphere of linguistics and etymology, Patrick Foote is among those pioneers staking claim.
 In doing so, Foote is highly insightful in how he has made it so.

 “If one person likes something, a million can also like it.
 If one person finds something funny, there is a continent of others who will also laugh.” – Patrick Foote’s advice to new or aspiring YouTube creators

 It is no secret that creating original content for mass consumption is a complex process.
 Both in effort and the emotionally complex quagmire of putting oneself out there – it can be daunting.
 When asked what his mindset is when creating ones own content, Patrick Foote operates by the maxim that, “If one person likes something, a million can also like it.
 If one person finds something funny, there is a continent of others who will also laugh.”
 A simple and direct approach that is far from simplistic.
 Yet in a modern context, one requires more than excellent content and a fan base to continue making new content.